 The list you're viewing is made up of a variety of different people, including Lewis Black and William Hogarth.While this isn't a list of all male social critics, it does answer the questions "Who are the most famous male social critics?" and "Who are the best male social critics?"

-- Photo: Deborah Feingold / Getty ImagesGeorge Denis Patrick Carlin (May 12, 1937 – June 22, 2008) was an American comedian, social critic, actor, and author.
-Carlin was noted for his black comedy and his thoughts on politics, the English language, psychology, religion, and various taboo subjects.
-Carlin and his "Seven dirty words" comedy routine were central to the 1978 U.S. Supreme Court case F.C.C. v.
+- Photo: Deborah Feingold / Getty ImagesGeorge Denis Patrick Carlin (May 12, 1937 – June 22, 2008) was an American stand-up comedian, actor, author, and social critic.
+He was known for his black comedy and reflections on politics, the English language, psychology, religion, and various taboo subjects.
+He and his "seven dirty words" comedy routine were central to the 1978 U.S. Supreme Court case F.C.C. v.
 Pacifica Foundation, in which a 5–4 decision affirmed the government's power to regulate indecent material on the public airwaves.
-He is widely regarded as one of the most important and influential American stand-up comics of all time, Carlin was dubbed by one newspaper to be "the dean of counterculture comedians."
-In 2004, Carlin was placed second on the Comedy Central list of the 100 ... more on Wikipedia
+Widely regarded as one of the most important and influential American stand-up comics of all time, Carlin was dubbed by one newspaper to be "the dean of counterculture comedians".The first of Carlin's... more on Wikipedia

-Age: Dec. at 71 (1937-2008)
+- Age: Dec. at 71 (1937-2008)

-Birthplace: Manhattan, New York City, New York, United States of America
+- Birthplace: Manhattan, New York City, New York, USA

-Age: Dec. at 33 (1961-1994)
+- Age: Dec. at 33 (1961-1994)

-Birthplace: Valdosta, Georgia, United States of America
+- Birthplace: Valdosta, Georgia, United States of America

-- Photo: Jamie McCarthy / Getty ImagesLewis Niles Black (born August 30, 1948) is an American comedian, author, playwright, social critic and actor.
-He is known for his angry face, comedy and style, which often includes simulating a mental breakdown, or an increasingly angry rant, ridiculing history, politics, religion, trends and cultural phenomena.
-He hosted the Comedy Central series Lewis Black's Root of All Evil, and makes regular appearances on The Daily Show with Jon Stewart delivering his "Back in Black" commentary segment, which he has been doing since The Daily Show was hosted by Craig Kilborn.
-When not on the road performing, he resides in Manhattan.
-He also maintains a residence in Chapel Hill, N.C.
-He is currently the spokesman for Aruba Tourism, appearing in television ads that aired in late 2009 and 2010.
-He ... more on Wikipedia
+- Photo: Jamie McCarthy / Getty ImagesLewis Niles Black (born August 30, 1948) is an American stand-up comedian, author, playwright, social critic, voice actor, and actor.
+He is best known for his angry demeanour and belligerent comedic style, in which he often simulates having a mental breakdown.
+His comedy routines often escalate into angry rants about history, politics, religion, or any other cultural trends.
+He hosted the Comedy Central series Lewis Black's Root of All Evil and makes regular appearances on The Daily Show with Trevor Noah delivering his "Back in Black" commentary segment, which he has been doing since The Daily Show was hosted by Craig Kilborn.
+When not on the road performing, Black resides in Manhattan, but... more on Wikipedia

-Birthplace: Silver Spring, Maryland, USA
+- Birthplace: USA, Silver Spring, Maryland

-- Photo: Metaweb (FB) / Public domainWilliam Hogarth FRSA (; 10 November 1697 – 26 October 1764) was an English painter, printmaker, pictorial satirist, social critic, and editorial cartoonist who has been credited with pioneering western sequential art.
+- Photo: Metaweb (FB) / Public domainWilliam Hogarth FRSA (; 10 November 1697 – 26 October 1764) was an English painter, printmaker, pictorial satirist, social critic, and editorial cartoonist.
 His work ranged from realistic portraiture to comic strip-like series of pictures called "modern moral subjects", perhaps best known being his moral series A Harlot's Progress, A Rake's Progress and Marriage A-la-Mode.
 Knowledge of his work is so pervasive that satirical political illustrations in this style are often referred to as "Hogarthian".Hogarth was born in London to a lower-middle-class family.
 In his youth he took up an apprenticeship where he specialised in engraving.
 His father underwent periods of mixed fortune, and was at... more on Wikipedia

-Age: Dec. at 67 (1697-1764)
+- Age: Dec. at 67 (1697-1764)